Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 Get there early to avoid crowds.
 Don’t worry about dinner, just grab some bites throughout the night.
 This way you can try out many different specialties!

 Most of the food stalls are to be found near or within the properties of the wats.
 You’ll find hundreds of choices for low-cost quality food.
-Go for the most popular stalls amongst locals!
+As usual, pick the most popular stalls amongst locals.

 Being afraid of heights – as you can judge by my terrified face on the photo above – my first time zip-lining in Chiang Mai was the most memorable Thai experience.